Allison Green dog sledding in Alta wearing the expedition suit and with the sunset behind her

 View over the Arctic city of Tromso

-I’ve visited (and dog sledding in) both Alta and Tromso in winter and I loved my experience in both — I preferred the dog sled experience in Alta overall, but I preferred the city center of Tromso and its restaurant options.
+I’ve visited (and dog sledding in) both Alta and Tromsø in winter and I loved my experience in both.
+I would say that I preferred the dog sled experience in Alta, but I preferred the city center of Tromsø, namely its restaurant options.

-However, unfortunately at the moment Tromso is currently dealing with a quite bad overtourism situation.
+However, unfortunately at the moment Tromsø is currently dealing with an overtourism crisis in the witner months.
 The unfettered Airbnb market and increased post-Covid demand for travel has led to an inflated selection of accommodations that the tour market can’t possibly meet.

 I visited Tromso in winter 2024, exactly 4 years after my first visit in February 2020, and the two visits were like night and day.

-Currently as I write this on February 23, 2024, it’s nearly impossible to book a spot on a dog sledding tour for over a month — and even then, the few remaining spots are few and far between.
+Currently as I write this update on December 2, 2024, it’s nearly impossible to book a spot on a dog sledding tour at all, even in for the next two months.

-Now, I don’t recommend you do this, but I wasn’t planning on dog sledding until I decided that I really wanted to see how it compared to Tromso’s offerings — and I’m really glad I did because it was my favorite husky sled tour of all.
+Now, I don’t recommend you do this, but I wasn’t planning on dog sledding until I decided that I really wanted to see how it compared to Tromsø’s offerings… and I’m really glad I did because it was my favorite husky sled tour of all, and also because I wasn’t able to dog sled at all on my second trip to Tromsø due to how booked up it was!

-However, judging by the fact I was getting a last-minute spot in the peak season of February, it stands to reason that the tour situation in Alta is overall a lot more sustainable and tenable!
+However, just judging by the fact I was able to snag a last-minute spot, even in the peak season of February, that’s proof positive that the dog sled tour situation in Alta is overall a lot more sustainable and tenable!